johndwill/MonokaiJsonPlus-Development/README.md

 https://github.com/ColibriApps/MonokaiJsonPlus

+### Installation
+1. Run `npm install`
+2. Run `grunt` - This will generate the `Monokai JSON+.tmTheme` into the `dist/` folder.
+3. For testing, copy over the generated rule file to your Sublime Installation:
+    `cp dist/Monokai\ JSON+.tmTheme ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/`

 ## Customization

 Take a look at the code/generateRules.py python script.
 It generates the JSON rules needed to color the multiple levels and all possible combinations of arrays, dictionaries and strings.

-1. You can customize the colors or add/remove levels.
+1. You can customize the colors or add/remove levels, take a look at the python script in `bin/generateRules.py`
-2. Run the python script: `python generateRules.py`
+2. Run grunt again to generate the latest rule file.
-3. Open your own Sublime Theme and remove all existing JSON rules (search for 'json')
-3. Copy the script output at the end of all other rules just before the `</array>`

 ## Contributing